SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 In this example, we see how the authorization mechanisms in the Solid ecosystems make problems worse as even more assumptions need to be made in applications.

 <!-- hierarchy for optimization -->
-(iv) Finally, applications may choose to make local assumptions for optimization purposes.
+(iv) Applications may choose to make local assumptions for optimization purposes.
 As the contact list application may want to prepare itself in case a users adds thousands of contacts, the application may optimize the way it stores is data on a Solid pod to improve queries for data.
 The application may create a *contacts* container, in which creates resources for every letter of the alphabet,